By Michael Flood and David Duriesmith

-- While female heads of state have not been statistically less likely than male heads of state to go to war, societies which have had women’s suffrage for twice as long are almost five times more likely to resolve internationally disputes peacefully (Caprioli 2000).
-Similarly, states with a lower percentage of women in parliament are significantly more likely to resolve international disputes through war (Caprioli 2000) (a decrease of 5% in women’s participation in parliament makes a state almost five times as likely to resolve disputes using military violence).
+- States with a lower percentage of women in parliament are significantly more likely to resolve international disputes through war (Caprioli 2000).
+A decrease of 5% in women’s participation in parliament makes a state almost five times as likely to resolve disputes using military violence.

 2. More generally, men are more enthusiastic supporters of war and militarism than women.

 - There is a gender gap in attitudes to war: women’s support for war is consistently lower than men’s, particularly when comparing women’s and men’s attitudes towards particular wars or military involvements (Brooks & Valentino, 2011; Eichenberg, 2003, 2007; Wilcox, Hewitt, & Allsop, 1996).

 - In fact, the difference in men’s and women’s preferences over war is the “largest and most consistent policy gender gap in public opinion polling” (Brooks & Valentino, 2011, p.
 270).

 - However, women are more likely to approve of wars when they are UN-approved or humanitarian (Brooks & Valentino, 2011).

 3. Traditional masculinity is implicated in political support for and involvements in war and conflict: